 Is it a sin to marry two wives?

 Polygamy is a marriage affected by sin.
 It is sinful for a man to have two wives; for one, he will love more than the other.
 As a result of the fall into the sin of the first people, from monogamous bonding, polygamy came about; the first man to have two wives was Lamech, a descendant of Cain.
 Polygamy became widespread throughout the people of Israel, especially in the wealthier families.
 Thus, by the time of Moses, it was so ingrained in the people that he could not eliminate it.
 Given this, many of the prescriptions of the Jewish Law attempted to regulate marriage and its aspects.
 And, to some extent, it will succeed.

 Can God bless a second marriage?

 Marriage is a covenant before God to which they must remain faithful, even if one partner breaks that covenant.
 If the unbelieving partner separates from the believing partner, for whatever reason, and the believing partner remarries, they would not only be breaking the marriage covenant.
 Still, they would be drawing their “new” partner into the sin of fornication and adultery.

 God may bless a second marriage.
 But only if they are by God’s will.
 Two Christians who wish to injure each other at a standard yoke.
 Both remarriage partners must move towards mutual support and a desire to avoid the mistakes of the first marriage.
-God wants us to live in peace; therefore, in extreme circumstances, so God accepts a second marriage and bless it.
+God wants us to live in peace in extreme circumstances, so God accepts a second marriage and blesses it.